UCLA Policy 132 : Workplace Violence Prevention

 I. PURPOSE & SCOPE

-UCLA is committed to providing a safe work environment for faculty, staff, students, and visitors – one that is free from Violent Behavior and Threats of harm.
-UCLA prohibits Violent Behavior and Threats of harm affecting the workplace and such behavior violates both law and University policy.
+UCLA is committed to providing a safe work environment for faculty, staff, students, and visitors – one that is free from violent behavior and threats of harm.
+Violent behavior and threats of harm affecting the workplace are contrary to the law and University policy.

-This Policy defines the scope of Workplace Violence, identifies unacceptable behavior that will be treated as a violation of this Policy, and establishes the process to report these behaviors.
+This Policy defines the scope of Workplace Violence, identifies unacceptable behavior that will be treated as a violation of this Policy, establishes the process to report these behaviors, and requires employee compliance with the UCLA Workplace Violence Prevention Plan (“WVPP”).
+UCLA's WVPP details the roles and responsibilities of campus departments and employees and is available at: https://chr.ucla.edu/behavioral-intervention-team/workplace-violence-prevention.

 This Policy applies to all members of the University community, including faculty and other academic personnel, staff, students, volunteers, contractors, and visitors.